masedev/masedev/README.md

 <h1 align="center">Hello there 👋</h1>
-<samp>I'm [Your Name], and I'm thrilled to have you visit my GitHub profile.
+<samp>I'm Mario, and I'm thrilled to have you visit my GitHub profile.
 I am an IoT and Cloud Engineer with a deep passion for smart charging, Industrial IoT, and automotive technologies.
 My particular focus lies in energy transaction, de-carbonization processes, and the exciting world of streaming data analysis.
 I believe that combining cutting-edge technologies with sustainable practices can pave the way for a greener and more efficient future.</samp>

 ## What You'll Find Here